prometheus-operator/prometheus-operator/TESTING.md

 ### Updating Golden Files

-There are contributions, e.g. adding a new required field to an existing configuration, that requires us to update several golden files at once.
+There are contributions, e.g. adding a new required field to an existing configuration, that require to update several golden files at once.
 This can easily be done with the command below:

 ```
 make test-unit-update-golden